 In an effort to promote student accountability and responsibility, students will be given an opportunity to earn back points through community service.
 The principal or assistant principal will assign all community service.
 Two hours of service will be equivalent to one point.
 All quality and quantity of service will be verified and evaluated by the assigning administrator.
-A maximum of 5 points of service can be done.
-Once a student falls below the 10-point level, they will be reinstated and retain eligibility to participate.
+A maximum of 7 points of service can be done per school year.